Chrast: Administrative division

+Etymology

+The name Chrást is a common Czech place name, meaning 'brushwood' or 'shrubs'.
+In this region, the word was written as chrast, therefore, the form of the town's name differs.

 Geography

 Chrast is located about 11 km southeast of Chrudim and 18 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
-The highest point is the elevated plain Kostecká hůra at 432 m above sea level.
-The town is situated on the right bank of the small river Žejbro.
-Horecký Pond is located south of the town.
+The highest point is the elevated plain of Kostecká hůra at 432 m above sea level.
+The town is situated on the right bank of the Žejbro Stream.
+The fishpond Horecký rybník is located south of the town.

+The slope on the right bank of the stream is protected as the Chrašická stráň Nature Monument.

 History

 The oldest part of Chrast is Podlažice.
 The Benedictine monastery in Podlažice was founded in 1159.
 The monastery is where the Codex Gigas (or "Devil's Bible") was produced.
 It remains the largest extant medieval manuscript.
 However, it is unlikely that the book was written at the monastery due to its small size and meagre funds.

 The first written mention of Chrast is from 1318.
 It was founded in the second half of the 13th century by monks from the Podlažice Monastery.
 The monastery was destroyed by the Hussites in 1421.

 In 1539, Chrast was acquired by the noble Slavata of Chlum and the Košumberk family.
 In the early 17th century, Albrecht Slavata had built a castle here.
 In 1664, Chrast was bought by Hradec Králové Bishopric.
 The castle served as the summer residence of several bishops.
 In the 18th century, it was rebuilt and extended.
 In 1853, Chrast was promoted to a town.